Personalised Learning Policy

 Learning difficulties can arise at any time as a result of new curriculum demands, changed rates of learning, absence from school, settling into a new educational environment or a specific learning or language difficulty.

-• ARIS believes in the benefits of Early Intervention and will ensure all students who display signs of a PLD are identified and assessed.
+- ARIS believes in the benefits of Early Intervention and will ensure all students who display signs of an SEN are identified and assessed.

-- A personalised learning Individualized Education Plan (PLD IEP) will be developed by the ARIS team and implemented for all students with diagnosed or suspected disabilities.
+- A Special Education Needs Personalized Learning Plan (SEN PLP) will be developed by the ARIS team and implemented for all students with diagnosed or suspected disabilities.

-- When significant progress is being made, the ARIS team and the student’s parents/caregivers can decide to decrease support levels and/or end the use of an IEP.
+- When significant progress is being made, the ARIS team and the student’s parents/caregivers can decide to decrease support levels and/or end the use of a PLP.

 - There may be a need to challenge able students and stimulate a higher level of achievement, in a particular area, or across subject areas.
 The term ‘Gifted and Talented’ (G&T) is used to describe those students who are achieving or who have the potential to achieve a level substantially beyond the rest of their peer group.
 G&T students may also present with a learning difficulty.

-Teachers are expected to make every effort to ensure that children with PLD are fully involved in the life of the class.
+Teachers are expected to make every effort to ensure that children with SEN are fully involved in the life of the class.
 For some children, it will be necessary for them to spend some time in small groups or being pulled out from the classroom for specific, timed activities related to the needs identified.
-This may be delivered by the teacher, teaching assistant, PLD Teacher, or PLD Coordinator (PLD), and will complement classroom work so that the skills, knowledge, and understanding will be transferred to the classroom.
+This may be delivered by the teacher, teaching assistant, Personalized Learning Teacher, or SEN/Personalized Learning Department Coordinator (SENCO), and will complement classroom work so that the skills, knowledge, and understanding will be transferred to the classroom.

-o ARIS will make necessary provisions for all students with PLD to match their individual needs
+- ARIS will make necessary provisions for all students with SEN to match their individual needs

-o The classroom teacher, PLD teacher, and PLDCO will keep regular records of the student’s needs, any extra provision that is implemented, and individual progress.
+- The classroom teacher, SEN teacher, and Coordinator will keep regular records of the student’s needs, any extra provision that is implemented, and individual progress.

-o There will be a flexible grouping of students so that learning and social needs may be met in individual, small groups, and whole class contexts
+- There will be a flexible grouping of students so that learning and social needs may be met in individual, small groups, and whole-class contexts

 Director of School

-• Ensure all Senior Management Team (SMT) members are in full support and actively implementing the ARIS PLD policy
+- Ensure all Senior Management Team (SMT) members are in full support and actively implementing the ARIS SEN policy

-• Ensure all SMT are actively promoting and implementing the inclusion of students with PLD.
+- Ensure all SMT are actively promoting and implementing the inclusion of students with SEN.

-• Champion inclusive education by ensuring adequate PLD resources, PLD professional development opportunities, and serve as an advocate for the Support Department as a whole.
+- Champion inclusive education by ensuring adequate SEN resources, SEN professional development opportunities, and serve as an advocate for the Support Department as a whole.

 Head of School

-• Facilitating and/or coordinating regular PLD-related professional development opportunities for all ARIS staff
+- Facilitating and/or coordinating regular SEN-related professional development opportunities for all ARIS staff

-• Actively participate in the PLD IEP process, including overseeing individual goals and attending parent meetings
+- Actively participate in the SEN process, including overseeing individual goals and attending parent meetings

-• Systematically ensuring the wellbeing of the PLD team.
+- Systematically ensuring the wellbeing of the SEN team.